• Skip to primary navigation

 • Preheat the oven to 400°F. Line a 12-cup muffin tin with paper or foil baking cups.

-• In a large mixing bowl, combine the flour, sugar, baking powder, cinnamon, baking soda, and salt and whisk to blend.
+• In a medium mixing bowl, combine the flour, sugar, baking powder, cinnamon, baking soda, and salt and whisk to blend.

-• In a medium bowl, whisk together the greek yogurt, melted butter, eggs, and vanilla until smooth.
-Lightly stir the yogurt mixture into the dry ingredients with a spatula until the batter just comes together; do not overmix.
+• In a large bowl, whisk together the greek yogurt, melted butter, eggs, and vanilla until smooth.
+Add the dry ingredients to the wet ingredient and lightly stir with a spatula until the batter just comes together; do not overmix.
 Gently stir in the diced rhubarb.
 This is a thick batter.

 • Evenly divide the batter among the muffin cups.
 The batter should mound a bit higher than the tops of the cups.